"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 How the "Something Is Wrong With Me" Loop Runs

-The defective wound sustains itself through a loop that is particularly difficult to interrupt — because the primary mechanism of the loop is the same as the primary symptom of the wound: hiding.
+The defective wound sustains itself through a loop that is particularly difficult to interrupt — because it operates through the primary symptom of the wound: hiding.

 From that belief, the concealment begins — outward and inward.
 The emotional self gets managed, edited, suppressed.
 The competent, functional self moves through the world.
 Relationships form around the presented version.
 Life continues.